Na-VAE/vitok-release/README.md

 **ViTok** (Vision Transformer Tokenizer) is a ViT-based image tokenizer designed for generative models.
 It features native aspect-ratio support via NaFlex patchification, enabling deployment at arbitrary resolutions while maintaining the scaling advantages of Vision Transformer architectures.

+> **Note**: This is an independent public reimplementation and is not affiliated with Meta.
+The original research was conducted at Meta using a separate internal codebase.

 ## Key Features

 - **NaFlex Patchification**: Native aspect-ratio training with flexible token budgets